Configuring the Azure Information Protection policy

-If necessary, navigate to the Azure Information Protection blade: For example, on the hub menu, click All services and start typing Information Protection in the Filter box.
+If necessary, navigate to the Azure Information Protection pane: For example, on the hub menu, click All services and start typing Information Protection in the Filter box.
 From the results, select Azure Information Protection.

-The Azure Information Protection - Labels blade automatically opens for you to view and edit the available labels.
+The Azure Information Protection - Labels pane automatically opens for you to view and edit the available labels.
 The labels can be made available to all users, selected users, or no users by adding or removing them from a policy.